-The methanol extract of the fruiting body reduced(5) cellular proliferation and increased cell death in a dose ranging from 25 to 50 μg/mL.Thus, the caterpillar fungus has the potential to slow down the growth of cancer cells in the colon, lung, skin, and liver amongst others.
+The methanol extract of the fruiting body reduced(6) cellular proliferation and increased cell death in a dose ranging from 25 to 50 μg/mL.Thus, at this dosage, the caterpillar fungus has the potential to slow down the growth of cancer cells in the colon, lung, skin, and liver, amongst others.

-Cordyceps and High Blood Pressure
+Medicine Cordyceps And High Blood Pressure

-Cordyceps and Libido
+Cordyceps And Libido

-One of the cordyceps benefits for male is that theCordyceps helps boost libido.
-Research studies have shown that cordyceps helps increase sperm count and testosterone in men.
+Cordyceps boost libido—research studies show that cordyceps increase sperm count and testosterone in men.
 This, in turn, results in a higher sex drive and more satisfying sex life.

 How To Take Cordyceps Mushrooms?

 The best way to take Cordyceps mushrooms is in the form of water extract.
 Cordyceps are simmered for hours bringing out the water-soluble components of the mushroom.
-It is then heated on a low flame till a thick paste is achieved.
+Manufacturers heat it on a low flame until it becomes a thick paste.

-This hot water-extracted mushroom can be directly put into tea, coffee, shakes, and juices and can be stored for years.
-The extract can also be powdered and encapsulated so that it can be taken in the form of capsules.
+This hot water-extracted mushroom can be directly put into tea, coffee, shakes, and juices and stored for years.
+The extract can also be powdered and encapsulated to make mushroom capsules.

 The most traditional method of consuming Cordyceps is drinking mushroom tea.
 This is an excellent way of getting the immune-modulatory substances into the body as the absorption rate is very high.

-The tincture of Cordyceps is a good way to consume the medicinal mushroom.
+The tincture of Cordyceps is an excellent way to consume medicinal mushrooms.
 The immune-activating properties of the mushroom are best achieved at the extraction of 60% alcohol.

 When To Take Cordyceps?

-Who Should Not Take Cordyceps
+Who Should Not Take Cordyceps?